Where the noise quiets

 A different question begins to emerge

-What is true for me now?
+What is true for me?

-How do I return to it?
+How do I return to it, and live from it?

 Not all journeys